 A Safe Harbor 401(k) might be a good choice if you're a small business with a small staff.

 In exchange for relief from the non-discrimination testing requirements and allowing for higher contributions by HCEs, you’ll have to either make non-elective contributions or matching contributions.
 Of course, we’re here to help you decide which of these two options is most advantageous for your business, and we’ll help you with the calculations.

 You can make a non-elective contribution of at least 3% of compensation for each NHCE eligible to participate in the plan.

 You can make matching contributions under a “qualifying matching formula.”
 The basic matching formula is 100% of the first 3% of compensation deferred + 50% of deferrals between 3% and 5% of compensation.
 The minimum enhanced matching formula is 100% of deferrals, up to 4% of compensation.
-The matching formula is different if your plan has a qualified contribution arrangement.
+The matching formula is different if your plan has a qualified automatic contribution arrangement.

 If your existing 401(k) isn’t currently a safe harbor plan, but you think it might be a good idea, be aware that safe harbor provisions can’t be added to an existing 401(k) during a plan year.
-You have to amend your plan to add a safe harbor design for the next plan year, with the amendment adopted before the first day of the new plan year.
+You must amend your plan to add a safe harbor design for the next plan year, with the amendment adopted before the first day of the new plan year.